javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 ## Class Expression

-Just like functions, classes can be defined inside another expression, passed around, returned, assigned etc.
+Just like functions, classes can be defined inside another expression, passed around, returned, assigned, etc.

 Here's an example of a class expression: